novaflamestar/paprika/README.md

 # paprika
-Go project to create animations to spice up your loading and waiting screens
+Go project animations to spice up your waiting screens